alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 The software is freely available under MIT licence, accessible from the two Zenodo repositories referenced above.
-To the best of our knowledge, there is no other comparable package or web application making methods of spatial statistics available for panel-based image data of arbitrary architecture.
+To the best of our knowledge, there is no other comparable package or web application making methods of spatial statistics available for panel-structured image data of arbitrary architecture.

 [^3]:
   JAB to verify @FDA-2018!